What is Green Stormwater Infrastructure?

 Green stormwater infrastructure features include the following:

-Click on the map to the right to access the interactive data portal on Stormwater Treatment Measures (STMs) constructed to-date in the Santa Clara Valley.
+Access the Stormwater Treatment Measure Data Portal (opens in new window) to reach the interactive data portal on Stormwater Treatment Measures (STMs) constructed to-date in the Santa Clara Valley.
 The data portal includes Low Impact Development (LID) and Green Stormwater Infrastructure (GSI) projects constructed on private properties and public projects constructed in the public right-of-way.

-For more information on how GSI features help our communities, please visit the Green Streets webpage on the Watershed Watch website.
+Photograph showing example of landscaped surface to help with stormwater drainage.
 Dispersion of Stormwater Runoff into Landscaping

 Landscaped areas can be designed to collect stormwater runoff from building roofs and paved areas.
 Stormwater infiltrates into these areas, and pollutants are filtered out or broken down by the soil and plants.